This program is offered online and at Brooklyn, New York City, Dover, Newark, Woodbridge, and Woodland Park, beginning in the Fall 2014 quarter.

 An introduction to the various causes of crime in a free society.
 Considers factors such as free will, biology, and other possible causes, such as DNA, nutrition, hormones, and subcultures of violence.

-Justice Studies Electives
+Justice Studies and Legal Electives*

 Explores the nature and scope of business, examines its component parts, and describes how businesses are organized and managed.
 Students will learn about the various internal and external forces that comprise our business and economic system.